Kentucky Trivia ● Kentucky Tweets

 Localtonians wish a Happy Birthday to Louisville native John Richard Gott III, born in 1947.
 The professor of astrophysical sciences at Princeton University is known for his work on time travel and the Doomsday argument.

-February 8, 1949, Rupp’s Cats crushed the visiting Vols 71-56 in Alumni Gymnasium.
+February 8, 1949, Rupp’s Cats crushed the visiting Vols 71-56 in the Alumni Gymnasium.
 Alex Groza scored 34 points.

 February 8, 1950, in a resounding triumph for Governor E. Clements, the House killed a proposal to allow $12,200,000 a year more to education after a 6.5-hour session.
 The Kentucky Education Association suffered one of its worst defeats in recent years.

 February 8, 1960, Kentucky lawmakers, by a vote of 58 to 18, increased their daily expense allowance from $10 to $25 a day.
-Twelve members did not vote and eleven were absent.
+Twelve members did not vote, and eleven were absent.

 February 8, 1968, Army SP4 Larry J. McCubbins from Fairdale in Jefferson County, Marine Corps PFC Ronald L. Pembleton in Nicholasville in Jessamine County and Army PFC Joseph B. Robinson from Ashland in Boyd County died in the Vietnam War.